smacademic/project-dgfk/README.md

 # Project GEEKS

-This project is based on the DASSL Gradebook Product (found here: https://github.com/DASSL/Gradebook)
+This project is based on the DASSL Gradebook Product (found here: https://github.com/DASSL/Gradebook), and will be a continuation of the projects worked on by Cris Fitzgerald <!--Insert link for GitHub Repo here--> and Ken Kozlowski (found here: https://github.com/CS305-F18-TeamDOS/Gradebook)

+---

 ## Objective

 This is an extension of the current functionality of the Gradebook product, with the inclusion of previous work.
 Specifically, the extension intends to focus on the management of courses and sections (functional requirements 8 and 11, found in the GradebookRequirements.pdf included with this file).
 The extension will also be integrating work previously done on grade tier and score management (functional requirements 10 and 12).

+---

 ## File Structure

 The files will be separated into three directories:
 * docs - for documentation